-4 hours--Prereq.: 2273, 2521, 3013, HURES 2103, HURES 3183, and admission to Social Work Major; Coreq.: 4423.
+4 hours--Prereq.: Departmental approval.
 ONLY Social Work majors may enroll in this course.
 The second course in the social work practice curriculum sequence, which prepares students for generalist practice within the context of the problem solving model approach.
 Emphasis is on preparing students for competent strengths-oriented practice using relevant knowledge, values, and skills to work with individuals, families, groups, organizations, and communities, which encompasses work with diverse persons, including older adults.
 Focus is on the interactive process of engagement, assessment, intervention, and evaluation.